Traditional Ed.D. Program Pathway

 Coursework

-In the fall and spring semesters for the first two years, students take two three-credit courses back-to-back on Tuesday evenings (4:30-8:30 pm).
-Courses are offered in hybrid format, with roughly two-thirds of the classes held in person on the Storrs campus and the other one-third conducted synchronously online.
+In the fall and spring semesters for the first two years, students take two three-credit courses back-to-back on Tuesday evenings (4:30-8:30 p.m.).
+Courses are offered in hybrid format, with roughly two-thirds of the classes held in person at UConn Hartford and the other one-third conducted synchronously online.
 Summer practicums are also offered the first and second summers and generally include independent, remote work.
 One summer course core course is offered in hybrid format.
 A list of the courses can be found here.

 Problem of Practice